redhat-developer/developers.redhat.com/CONTRIBUTING.md

 1. Make the change on the project's Magnolia page.
 2. Email help@jboss.org telling them that there is a change on the project's Magnolia page that you would like reflecting on the `projects` page.

+### How to start using a project.properties file for an upstream project

+By default, project data is pulled from the project's Magnolia page.
+To start using a project.properties file for your project:

+1. Produce a properties file for your project and host it somewhere.
+For example, in GitHub.
+  1. See the [Netty properties file](https://github.com/jboss-developer/project-properties/blob/master/netty.properties) for an example.
+2. If your project is not on here: http://www-beta.jboss.org/projects/ and you think it should be, make sure to tell us when you submit your data.
+3. Send a url to your properties file to help@jboss.org

 ### <a name="icon"></a> How to Change an Upstream Project's Icon
 To change the icon currently displayed for a project on www.jboss.org/projects: